Lorage/student-course-generator/README.md

 2. `npm install`
 3. `npm run build-dev`
 4. In a second terminal: `npm run serve-local`
+5. Some packages might need to be installed globally, but it should be obvious if that is the case.
+NPM will tell you what command isn't recognized or which NPM script failed.

 ### Use
-So far, the only code you need to start are these lines, passing the button ID, domain file input ID, and student file input ID.
+So far, the only code you need to start are these lines: passing the button ID, domain file input ID, and student file input ID.

 #### JS
 ```